 A day trader is someone who buys and sells security in the market within in the same day.
 There are no special requirements to be a day trader and many traders don’t even have access to large trading houses and firms, thanks to the Internet.
 However, pattern day traders are required to follow stricter requirements according to FINRA rules.

 Examples of Day Trades

-If you have a small account or do not want to open an account with over $25K, you could look to other potentially profitable trading styles.
+If you have a small account or do not want to open an account with over $25,000, you could look into other potentially profitable trading styles.

 Those who are looking to become day traders need to understand the pattern day trader rules.
 By now, you should know whether becoming a pattern day trader is for you.
 However, if you don’t think it’s the right fit for you, there are other ways to become a profitable trader.